Using Parks in the Off Season

 Off-season Access and Parking

-Alburgh Dunes State Park: West gate (Coon Point entrance) is open beginning in October; East and center gates open for VAST trail during mobile season; East gate (Poor Farm entrance) opens for ice-fishing access.
+Alburgh Dunes State Park: West gate (Coon Point entrance) is open beginning in October; East and center gates open for VAST trail during snowmobile season; East gate (Poor Farm entrance) opens for ice-fishing access.

 Grand Isle State Park: Open through town road but gate is closed at Rt.
 2; Plowed to boat launch for ice fishing access.

-Kamp Kill Kare State Park: Gate is open and road is plowed to parking lot.
+Kill Kare State Park: Gate is open and road is plowed to parking lot.
 Port-a-let toilets available during ice fishing season.

 Niquette Bay State Park: Gate is open.
 Entrance and parking lot plowed; Port-a-lets are provided in parking lot.

 North Hero State Park: Gate remains open until first snow.
 Parking area near gate is plowed.

 Sand Bar State Park: Gate is open; parking lot is plowed and port-a-lets are provided.